Createdd/Writing/2018/articles/MLIntroP1.md

 ### Gradient Descent

 Keeps changing the Parameters to reduce the cost function gradually.
 With each iteration we shall come closer to a minimum.
-With each iteration the parameters must be adapted.
+With each iteration the parameters must be adapted simultaneously!
+The size of a "step"/iteration is determined by the parameter alpha (the learning rate).

 ![costfunction](../assets/mlIntro/gradientDescent.png)